daveholst/employee-tracker/README.md

 ## YouTube Demo

-A recorded demo of this app is hosted on youTube at https://sleepy-fjord-84499.herokuapp.com/
+A recorded demo of this app is hosted on youTube at: https://youtu.be/shkI3ukdQ6U

 ## Technology Stack